mrisenmay31/accounting-quote-platform/AIRTABLE_QUICK_SETUP.md

 # Airtable Quick Setup Guide

+## 🎉 New Feature: Automatic Schema Sync

+The application now automatically creates columns in your "Client Quotes" table based on fields in your "Form Fields" table.
+Just add a field to Form Fields with `Active: true`, and the column will be created automatically in Client Quotes on next app load.

+**See [`SCHEMA_SYNC_GUIDE.md`](./SCHEMA_SYNC_GUIDE.md) for complete details.**

 ## ⚠️ Important: Inactive Fields

 **"Validation Rules"** field is NOT implemented yet.
 Do not configure it - values are ignored by the application.
 See `VALIDATION_RULES_STATUS.md` for details.